Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-The African Cichlid is an aggressive fish, so it is often thought that they can’t be kept with others.
+The African Cichlid is an aggressive fish, and it is often thought they can’t be kept with others.
 However, there are a few species that they can be suitably housed with.
 These include bottom feeders and fish that are just as aggressive as them.
-It is important to choose bigger fish that can hold their own, as the African Cichlid will likely attempt to bother them at least once or twice.
+Choosing bigger fish that can hold their own is crucial since the African Cichlid will likely attempt to bother them at least once or twice.

-Choosing a fish to go with the African Cichlid isn’t so much a matter of choosing a docile species.
-You should focus on choosing a species that can fight with the African Cichlids as necessary.
-Bottom feeders are also suitable because they’ll stay away from the most aggressive Cichlids.
+Selecting a fish to go with the African Cichlid isn’t so much a matter of choosing a docile species.
+You should focus on a species that can fight with the African Cichlids as necessary.
+Bottom feeders are also suitable because they’ll avoid the most aggressive Cichlids.

 Featured Image Credit: Arunee Rodloy, Shutterstock